Audi Q5 Review & Prices

 Out of the back window, the view is also good.
 The Q5 is a fairly wide car and there’s a lot of glass to see out of, plus the rear headrests can be folded flat for extra visibility.
 If in doubt when it comes to parking the Q5, there are parking sensors and cameras available to guide you into potentially tricky spaces.

-The rear pillar is a bit on the wide side, which can be a bit of a hindrance when trying to manoeuvre out of a driveway or in between lanes.
+The rear pillar is on the wide side, which can be a bit of a hindrance when trying to manoeuvre out of a driveway or in between lanes.

-The steering is nice and light, which again helps when it comes to town driving, and the turning circle of 11.7m is decent for a car in this class – smaller than the likes of the Mercedes GLC and BMW X3, for example.
+The steering is nice and light, which again helps when it comes to town driving, and it has a better turning circle than the likes of the Mercedes GLC and BMW X3, for example.

-At low speed, the Q5 handles bumps with relative ease.
-In Sport setting it’s maybe not as comfortable as some might like and certainly not a match for the Volvo XC60, although it doesn’t take too much away from what is a pleasurable experience in urban environments.
+At low speed, the Q5 handles bumps fairly well, but it's certainly not as comfortable as the Volvo XC60, although it doesn’t take too much away from what is a generally easy car to drive in urban environments.

 On the motorway